Kiefer Sutherland: 1990s: Success in films

 In the sequel Young Guns II (1990), Sutherland continued to play 'Doc' alongside some of the original cast and with newcomer Christian Slater.
 As of 2017, it is the only sequel to a feature film he has starred in.
 Sutherland starred as the lead in Flatliners (1990), with an ensemble cast featuring Julia Roberts and Kevin Bacon, a film about a student who wants to "experience" death's afterlife and record what happens during it, with the help of a group of young students who are "a little" crazy like him; the film received positive reviews from critics.
 He plays a young FBI agent coming to terms with his life in a commune in Flashback (1990) alongside Dennis Hopper.
 Sutherland had also starred in The Nutcracker Prince as Hans/The Nutcracker.

 Sutherland did not make a film in 1991.
 During an interview in March 2012, he said he had declined director Gus Van Sant's offer to star in the lead role in the movie My Own Private Idaho, a decision that he regretted.
 He was quoted as saying "I passed on My Private Idaho because I wanted to go skiing and didn't even look at it.
 I told myself that I needed to stick to my plan ... and it was a really dumb plan."

 In 1992, he played a doctor alongside Ray Liotta in the drama Article 99.
 He played a supporting character in Twin Peaks: Fire Walk with Me, the continuation of the short-lived television series of the same name which ran from 1990 to 1991, as agent Sam Stanley; and also in A Few Good Men (1992), where he played a junior officer subordinate to Jack Nicholson's Col. Nathan R. Jessup.
 The film was nominated for the Academy Award for Best Picture.

 In The Vanishing (1993), he starred alongside Jeff Bridges as a desperate man seeking the whereabouts of his girlfriend, three years after she mysteriously vanished.
 In The Three Musketeers (1993), Sutherland played the central character of Athos.

 In 1996, Sutherland appeared in three films.
 He starred with Reese Witherspoon in Freeway, which gained a cult following.
 He starred with Sally Field in the thriller Eye for an Eye, and he appeared in A Time to Kill alongside his father Donald Sutherland.

-In 1998, he starred in Dark City, the science fiction film directed by Alex Proyas in which he portrayed the historical character Daniel P. Schreber.
+In 1998, he starred in Dark City, the science fiction film directed by Alex Proyas in which he portrayed a character inspired by Daniel P. Schreber.
 Sutherland also starred in the film Ground Control where he played Jack Harries, an air traffic controller who had a perfect record until one air crash haunts him to leave the business.
 Years later, he is hurtled back into the world he thought he left behind.